scala/scala3/docs/docs/reference/contextual/relationship-implicits.md

 ### Context Bounds

 Context bounds are the same in both language versions.
+They expand to `implicit` parameters in Scala 2 and also in Scala 3.0.
-They expand to the respective forms of implicit parameters.
+They will expand to context parameters from Scala 3.1 on.

-**Note:** To ease migration, context bounds in Dotty map for a limited time to old-style implicit parameters for which arguments can be passed either with `given` or with a normal application.
-Once old-style implicits are deprecated, context bounds will map to given clauses instead.

 ### Extension Methods